vapoursynth/vapoursynth/doc/pythonreference.rst

 remember.
 If you do not like CamelCase for function names you can pass *accept_lowercase=True* to get_core().

-Slicing and other syntactic sugar
+Slicing and Other Syntactic Sugar
 #################################

 The VideoNode class (always called "clip" in practice) supports the full